svaningelgem/flashcard_generator/README.md

 - `*italic*` for *italic* text
 - `__underline__` for __underlined__ text

+## Text Wrapping and Sizing

+The FlashCardGenerator automatically wraps text that's too long to fit on a single line.
+If the wrapped text is still too large for the card, it will progressively reduce the font size to make the content fit.

 ## Example

 Here's a more detailed example showcasing various features: